pypeaday/small-group-notes/pages/bible-project/bible-study:-shalom-and-peace.md

     Lord of hosts will accomplish this.

+Words that stick out:
+    - child
+    - given to us
+    - government will rest
-Words: child, given to us, government will rest, no end to the increase, zeal...will accomplish this
+    - no end to the increase
+    - zeal...will accomplish this

-!!! note ""
+!!! note "2"

     The prophet Isaiah looked forward to the arrival of the Prince of Peace, whose reign would lead to eternal shalom.
 Jesus’ arrival fulfilled Isaiah’s words.